Summary

 - mineral-deficient and high-fat diets

-- working in bullet firing ranges
+- bullet firing ranges

 Diagnostic investigations